Christian Arroyo Player Props: Red Sox vs. Cubs

 Cubs Pitching Rankings

-- The 8.3 strikeouts per nine innings compiled by the Cubs pitching staff ranks 23rd in the league.
+- The Cubs pitching staff is 23rd in the league with a collective 8.3 strikeouts per nine innings.

-- The Cubs have the 12th-ranked team ERA among all MLB pitching staffs (4.05).
+- The Cubs' 4.04 team ERA ranks 13th among all MLB pitching staffs.

-- In his last outing on Thursday, July 6 against the Milwaukee Brewers, the righty tossed five innings, allowing four earned runs while surrendering four hits.
+- His last appearance was on Thursday, July 6 against the Milwaukee Brewers, when the lefty threw six innings, surrendering three earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.